John R. Pierce

-John Robinson Pierce (March 27, 1910 – April 2, 2002), was an American engineer and author.
+John Robinson Pierce (March 27, 1910 – April 2, 2002), was an American electrical engineer and author.
 He did extensive work concerning radio communication, microwave technology, computer music, psychoacoustics, and science fiction.
 Additionally to his professional career he wrote science fiction for many years using the names John Pierce, John R. Pierce, and J. J. Coupling.
 Born in Des Moines, Iowa, he earned his PhD from Caltech, and died in Sunnyvale, California, from complications of Parkinson's Disease.

 At Bell Labs

 Pierce wrote about electronics and information theory, and developed jointly the concept of pulse-code modulation (PCM) with his Bell Laboratories colleagues Bernard M. Oliver and Claude Shannon.
 He supervised the Bell Labs team which built the first transistor, and at the request of one of them, Walter Brattain, invented the term transistor; he recalled:

 The way I provided the name, was to think of what the device did.
 And at that time, it was supposed to be the dual of the vacuum tube.
 The vacuum tube had transconductance, so the transistor would have 'transresistance.'
 And the name should fit in with the names of other devices, such as varistor and thermistor.
 And ...
 I suggested the name 'transistor.'

 — John R. Pierce, interviewed for PBS show "Transistorized!"

 Pierce's early work at Bell Labs concerned vacuum tubes of all sorts.
 During World War II he discovered the work of Rudolf Kompfner in a British radar laboratory, where Kompfner had invented the traveling-wave tube; Pierce worked out the mathematics for this broadband amplifier device, and wrote a book about it, after hiring Kompfner for Bell Labs.
 He later recounted that "Rudy Kompfner invented the traveling-wave tube, but I discovered it."
 According to Kompfner's book, the statement "Rudi invented the traveling-wave tube, and John discovered it" was due to Dr. Eugene G. Fubini, quoted in The New Yorker "Profile" on Pierce, September 21, 1963.
+As a part of his research into vacuum electronics at Bell Labs, Pierce also developed a novel and efficient electron gun design in 1940; widely adopted in microwave power electronics, the design is known as Pierce gun or Pierce-type electron gun.

 Pierce is widely credited for saying "Nature abhors a vacuum tube", but Pierce attributed that quip to Myron Glass.
 Others say that quip was "commonly heard at the Bell Laboratories prior to the invention of the transistor".

 Other famous Pierce quips are "Funding artificial intelligence is real stupidity", "I thought of it the first time I saw it", and "After growing wildly for years, the field of computing appears to be reaching its infancy."